MSc Artificial Intelligence

 What will I study?

 Our MSc in Artificial Intelligence is designed to help you to develop the technical skills and knowhow that many companies are looking for in an AI specialist.

-The programme is underpinned by, and has a strong foundation in computer science, meaning you will learn all about how to implement artificially intelligent machines, in relation to, knowledge-based systems, intelligent agents and robots.
+You’ll study areas such as machine learning and artificial neural networks, data analysis, expert and fuzzy systems, which underpin AI systems development.
+However, this course also has its roots firmly in the field of computer science so you will also implement artificially intelligent machines, whether these are in the form of knowledge-based systems, intelligent agents or robots.
+In addition, throughout the course you will be encouraged to adopt recognised software engineering principles, which form the foundations of system development.
 We will also make sure that you have plenty of opportunity to put professional and ethical practices into action, including the appropriate adoption of software engineering principles.

 Not only will you be learning vital information, you will be learning from innovative, forward-thinking and highly motivated expert lecturers.
 Our lecturers have close industrial links and all work together to ensure that you have the best possible enriched and stimulating learning environment.

 At Buckinghamshire New University we like to foster an interactive and student-focused teaching style where we have a combination of formal lectures, tutorials, practical lab sessions, seminars and guest speakers to enhance the learning experience.

 You are more than a number at BNU, and we are here to support you through your education journey.
 We have in place regular contact hours with our tutors and provide you with continuing help and guidance throughout the programme of study.